Amplitude Period Phase Shift And Vertical Shift

 Q: How do I determine the phase shift from an equation?

-A: For a function of the form y = sin(x - C), the phase shift is C. If C is positive, the shift is to the right.
+A: For a function of the form y = sin(x - C), the phase shift is C. That's why if C is positive, the shift is to the right.
 If C is negative, the shift is to the left.
 Be careful to factor out any coefficient of x before determining the phase shift.

 Q: Can a wave have both a phase shift and a vertical shift?